utPLSQL/utPLSQL/docs/userguide/annotations.md

 ### Tags

 Tag is a label attached to the test or a suite.
-It is used for identification and execution a group of tests / suites that share same tag.
+It is used for identification and execution of a group of tests / suites that share the same tag.

 It allows for grouping of tests / suites using various categorization and place tests / suites in multiple buckets.
 Same tests can be grouped with other tests based on the functionality , frequency, type of output etc.